decsys/decsys/app/param-types/README.md

     //...
 }

-// Still configure propTypes for props which aren't configurable parameters MyComponent.propTypes = {
-    results: // ...
-};
-MyComponent.defaultProps = {
-    results: // ...
-};
+// Configure Component params using the type builders,

-// Use setParams for specifying data about configurable parameters, so the Platform Editor knows how to configure your component setParams(MyComponent, {
+// so the Platform Editor knows how to configure your component MyComponent.params = {
     param1: paramTypes.string("Friendly Label", "Default Value"),
     param2: paramTypes.oneOf(
         "Friendly Label",
         ["valid", "values", "not", "default"],
         "default")
+}

+// use `buildPropTypes()` to generate `propTypes` and `defaultProps`
+// for the params, as well as those defined manually for other props const { propTypes, defaultProps } = buildPropTypes(
+    MyComponent.params,
+    // propTypes
+    {
+        results: // ...
+    },
+    // defaultProps
+    {
+        results: // ...
     });

+// Set `propTypes` and `defaultProps` on the Component MyComponent.propTypes = propTypes;
+MyComponent.defaultProps = defaultProps;
 ```

 ## Imports